-Our classrooms are designed very purposefully to include space for large and small group activities in a variety of interest areas.
+Our facility and classrooms are designed to give excellent learning opportunities for every child.
+We have space for large and small group activities and a variety of interest areas.
 You will notice areas for dramatic play, blocks, art, music, science, discovery, toys, and games.
 The setup at St. Paul’s Nursery School and Daycare has been reviewed and approved by Keystone STARS.

 Our center is proud to meet the requirements of a Keystone STAR 4 early learning program.

 We believe in constructive and purposeful learning through play.
 Children learn best through a balanced combination of child-directed and teacher-directed activities.
 We use daily observations of these activities to determine appropriate areas of focus for each child.
-Every child has particular interests, experiences, and a learning style.
-Our program serves children aged 18 months to 5 years.
+We recognize that every child has a learning style, particular interests and experiences.

-Play and fun are the main emphasis of the day for our active 18-month and 2-year-olds at St. Paul’s.
-A typical day includes helping the child adjust to separation from parents, indoor and outdoor play, songs and movement to music, short story times, nutritious snacks, and creative artwork.
+Play and fun are the main emphasis of the day for our active 16-month and 2-year-olds at St. Paul’s.
+A typical day includes helping the child adjust to separation from parents, indoor and outdoor play, songs and movement to music, short story times and creative artwork.

 Preschool (Ages 3, 4, 5)

-Our preschool program is more structured, varying active and quiet times to help each child grow in every way.
-Daily activities include: play indoors and outdoors, computers, nutritious snacks and cooking, stories and language development, music, art, social studies, math, science, and spiritual development.
+Our preschool program is more structured with varying active and quiet times to help each child grow in every way.
+Daily activities include indoor and outdoor play, stories and language development, music, art, social studies, mathematics and science.

-- Helping children develop social-emotional skills such as regulating their emotions and behavior; establishing positive relationships; and participating cooperatively and constructively in group situations.
+- Helping children to develop social-emotional skills such as regulating their emotions and behavior, establishing positive relationships, and participating cooperatively and constructively in group situations.

-- Helping children demonstrate physical skills (gross and fine motor development).
+- Helping children to demonstrate physical skills (gross and fine motor development).

-- Helping children develop language skills through listening and comprehension; using language to express thoughts and needs; and using appropriate communication skills.
+- Helping children to develop language skills through listening and comprehension, using language to express thoughts and needs and using appropriate communication skills.

-- Helping children with cognitive skills (a positive approach to learning; remembering and connecting experiences; classification; and using symbols and images to represent something not present.
+- Helping children with cognitive skills, remembering, and connecting experiences, classification and using symbols and images to represent something not present.

-- Helping children develop abilities in mathematics; literacy; science; technology; social studies; and the arts.
+- Helping children to develop abilities in mathematics, literacy, science, technology, social studies and the arts.

 Days at St. Paul’s include regular sessions of “special” learning that enhance all areas of growth, promoting each child’s creativity and social-emotional, intellectual, and physical development.